Kolari railway

 The Kolari railway (Kolarin rata) is the northernmost railway in Finland and goes between Tornio and Kolari.
 It is 186 km long.
 The railway is not electrified and it has Finnish broad gauge.
-It connects to the Oulu–Tornio railway in Tornio.
+It connects to the Oulu–Tornio and Tornio–Haparanda railways in Tornio.

+In January 1915, a railway opened from Tornio to Karunki, to provide a connection to the Haparanda Line which then ended at Karungi on the Swedish side and would only be extended to Haparanda later that year.

 It was built in 1928 the first 79 km Tornio–Kaulinranta and in 1967 the remaining 123 km to Kolari.
 There are two mine railways, both 20 km, north of Kolari to the mines of Rautuvaara and Äkäsjokisuu.
 These mines were the primary reason to extend the railway north of Kaulinranta.

-Different sections of the railway have opened at different times from 1922-1973:.
+Different sections of the railway have opened at different times from 1922-1973: